All Episodes

 Himself and the federal government.

-Uh why is Planned Parenthood supporting this?
+Why is Planned Parenthood supporting this?

 We only spend money on the sick, and we're going to ration that care.

-So what we have here is the president of the United States.
+So, what we have here is the President of the United States.

-Strawmen, scapegoats, villains, doctors, rumor mongers, the greedy, that one lone voice overpowering the sensible and civil, and that one lone voice, obviously, moi.
+Now, think of this: the President of the United States has finally identified his true enemies: strawmen, scapegoats, villains, doctors, rumor mongers, the greedy, that one lone voice overpowering the sensible and civil, and that one lone voice, obviously, moi, conspirators, bitter clingers, Republicans, angry mobs, ditto heads.

 Mr. President, could we just talk about substance?

-You can sit there and you can go up to these sycophant Democrats, and you can say, hey, Yeah, how about the stupid American people?
+You can sit there and you can go up to these sycophant Democrats and you can say, Hey, yeah, how about the stupid American people?

 Look what they've been led to believe.